 How much rain can a rainwater tank collect?

-The average home has a roof area of 200m2, and with 40mm of rain on that area, you could predictably catch 8,000 litres of fresh rainwater, while our flow tests have proven that the RainWatch filter has cleaning capacity in excess of 2000 liters an hour.
+The average home has a roof area of 200m2, and with 40 mm of rain on that area, you could predictably catch 8,000 litres of fresh rainwater, while our flow tests have proven that the RainWatch Filter has the ability to clean rainwater in excess of 2000 liters an hour.

-What are the guarantees on the filter and filter cloth?
+What are the guarantees on the RainWatch Filter and filter cloth?

 Can I attach RainWatch filtered water to my household utilities?

 Yes, provided the installation is in accordance with all local bylaws and conducted by a qualified plumber/authorised installer in accordance with current legislation.